-Dr. Mostafa H. Sharqawy: Mostafa is an assistant professor in Mechanical Engineering at KFUPM.
+Dr. Mostafa H. Sharqawy: Mostafa is an assistant professor in the School of Engineering at the University of Guelph, Ontario, Canada.
 His research experience include computational fluid dynamics, boiling heat transfer, thermal & membrane desalination, geothermal energy, solar energy, optimization, borehole heat exchangers, cooling towers, heat transfer in porous medium, thermophysical and transport properties, and thermoeconomic analysis.
 Dr. Sharqawy joined the group from 10/2008 to 8/2010 as a postdoctoral associate.
-He worked on various tasks related to solar desalination and thermophysical properties.
-He has published over 20 international journal publications, US patents and has participated in many international conferences.
+He worked on various tasks related to solar desalination and seawater thermophysical properties.
 Please visit his personal website for more information.

 Jacob Miller: Jacob pursued his Master’s degree while continuing to work part time at GE Aviation in Lynn, MA as a gas turbine design engineer.
 His research focused on the thermal balancing of desalination systems to reduce entropy generation and increase system efficiency.
 Prior to MIT, Jacob worked full time at GE Aviation and graduated from Yale University with a BS in Mechanical Engineering.
 Jacob now works at TIAX, LLC.